bzizou/fs_walk/README.md

 # fs_walk
-An efficient multiprocessing directory walk and analyze tool
+An efficient multiprocessing directory walk and search tool

 ## Introduction
 fs_walk is a simple python script that recursively walks through a filesystem